Particular/eShopOnContainers/README.md

 #### Monitoring and visualization tools

-ServiceInsight generates visualizations based on runtime information, mainly gathered from messages metadata.
+[ServiceInsight](https://docs.particular.net/serviceinsight/) generates visualizations based on runtime information, mainly gathered from messages metadata.
 That allows for example to see what messages are flowing through the system and which endpoints/services communicate.

+[ServicePulse](https://docs.particular.net/servicepulse/) comes with a Dashboard for monitoring endpoints, it shows basic statistics regarding rate of processing, information about failed messages, and more.
+Additionally, it allows for retrying failed messages with a single button click.

 ## Architectural/design considerations